 You may be one of many Australian expats living in the UK, or similarly one of the high number of British expats living in Australia.
-If so, you should know by now that transferring money to Australia from UK can be a costly endeavour.
-Likewise, if you’re looking to transfer money from Australia to UK then it can prove just as, if not more, costly.
+If so, you should know by now that transferring money from Australia to UK can be a costly endeavour.
 For most people, their bank is the most trusted and easily available option for forex transfers.
 However, banks are actually the most costly option.
-You’ll generally pay more than £20 to send money from UK to Australia, and over $30 to send money from Australia to UK.
+You’ll generally pay more than $30 to send money from Australia to UK, and something like £20 the other way around.
 When you’re constantly moving money between the two countries, this adds up to a small fortune.

 How to transfer money overseas without fees?
-Read on for a full list of companies who charge absolutely $0 in payment fees and our recommendation for the cheapest way to transfer money from UK to Australia and the cheapest way to transfer money from Australia to UK.
+Read on for a complete list of companies who charge absolutely $0 in payment fees and our recommendation for the cheapest way to transfer money from Australia to UK.

 You may also have to transfer money from an Australian to a UK bank account in order to pay for the property outright or when making mortgage repayments.
 Based on a £300,000 property, if you’re using a bank, you could end up spending more than £12,000 in exchange rate costs alone.
 This on top of any solicitor and property specific fees you’ll incur.
 If you use an independent money transfer company to transfer money from Australia to UK, the rates will be closer to 0.5%, equalling £3,200 in fees.
 For property purchases, an independent money transfer company is almost certainly going to be the cheapest way to transfer money from Australia to UK.